gruntwork-io/docs/README.md

-All of the content that we see on the docs site is rendered to the top level `docs/` folder by the [docs-sourcer](https://github.com/gruntwork-io/docs-sourcer). `docs-sourcer` is a process which can pull content from our GitHub repos as well as to pre-process the MarkDown files which comprise the docs site's manually authored content (in `_docs-sources/`).
+All of the content that we see on the docs site is rendered to the top level `docs/` folder by the [docs-sourcer](https://github.com/gruntwork-io/docs-sourcer). `docs-sourcer` is a process which can pull content from our GitHub repos as well as pre-process the MarkDown files which comprise the docs site's manually authored content (in `_docs-sources/`).
 At present, `docs-sourcer` isn't augmenting the content all that much, but in the future, the idea is that `docs-sourcer` will be able to